 22. When Individuals interact with Vulnerable Individuals, they are required to enact certain practical approaches to these interactions.
 These include, but are not limited to:

 b) Ensuring that Vulnerable Individuals are always supervised by more than one adult

 c)Ensuring that more than one person is responsible for team selection (thereby limiting the consolidation of

 23. Softball Canada will regularly monitor those Individuals who have access to, or interact with, Vulnerable Individuals.
 The monitoring will be based on the level of risk, as described in the Screening Policy.

 23. Monitoring may include, but is not limited to: regular status reports, logs, supervisor meetings, supervisor on-site check-ins, feedback provided directly to the organization (from peers and parents/athletes), and regular evaluations.

 21. Reports of abuse that are shared confidentiality with an Individual by a Vulnerable Individual may require the Individual to report the incident to parents/guardians, Softball Canada or police.
 Individuals must respond to such reports in a non-judgemental, supportive and comforting manner but must also explain that the report may need to be escalated to the proper authority or to the Vulnerable Individual’s parent/guardian.

 22. Complaints or reports that describe an element of abuse, harassment, sexual harassment, or violence will to be addressed by the process(es) described in the organization’s Discipline and Complaints Policy.
-Softball Canada may also appoint an Investigator to investigate the allegations.
+Softball Canada will appoint an an independant third party to investigate the allegations.